roshitha-nair/roshitha-nair/README.md

 ### 🧭 About Me
 - 🎓 MCA student passionate about **Machine Learning, AI, and Data science**
 - 💬 I love applying **ML** to real-world problems and transforming complex data into meaningful insights and practical solutions.
-- 🌱 Continuously learning **Deep Learning, Reinforcement Learning, and Data Analytics** to expand my AI expertise.
+- 🌱 Continuously learning **Deep Learning and Data Analytics** to expand my AI expertise.
 - ⚡ Aspiring to contribute to impactful projects in **AI, Data Science, and Software Development**.

 ---